seemethere/devservers/src/devservers/operator/README.md

 Tolerations can also be specified to allow DevServers to be scheduled on nodes with matching taints, such as GPU nodes.

+In addition to compute resources, flavors can specify a list of `volumes` to be mounted into the DevServer.
+This is useful for providing shared storage, datasets, or pre-configured environments.
+Volumes specified directly in a `DevServer` will override flavor volumes with the same `mountPath`.

 Cluster administrators can mark a flavor as the default by setting `spec.default: true`.
 When a default flavor is configured, users can create DevServers without explicitly specifying a flavor.
 Only one flavor can be marked as default at a time.

 **Example `DevServerFlavor`:**